Delegation is a process.

 - You will keep going down the ladder of ability until you have hired someone that actually cannot remember that you always buy two cases of toilet paper.
 That is a sad state of affairs, but I guess everyone needs a job!

 None of these scenarios are satisfactory.
 They are not a way to grow and expand your company or allow yourself more time away from the business.

 Take a look at your day and examine how many decisions you make.
 How many times are your employees asking you, checking in with you, emailing you with questions that both you and they already know the answers to or that they could figure it out if you just gave them a little rope and authority?

 Write down four decisions that you know that you did not have to make today, but your old habits made you.

-Make a resolution that declares that you will no longer be making these decisions and that you will allow others to make them for you.
+Make a resolution that declares that you will no longer be making these decisions and that you use delegation to others to make them for you.

 In conclusion, as you free up your decision bank, you will be able to become more productive, more conscious and more deliberative in your decisions, allowing your company to start growing without being restricted by your weaknesses and limitations.